 Read more: Selle Italia SLR Tekno Flow Saddle

-Selle Italia claim that this is the ‘dream saddle of any athlete’ – quite a confident claim!
+Selle Italia claim that this is the ‘dream saddle of any athlete’ – plenty of confidence there!
 It’s an incredibly light option, and the cut out channel runs almost the entire length of the saddle – making it a good option for those who are often in the drops.

 Bontrager Montrose Elite saddle